Swift and ISO 20022: The impact on payments explained

 Why is Swift only adopting the standard now?

 Since 2004, many banks have already adopted ISO 20022 for financial messaging across their high-value payments systems worldwide.
-In 2020, Swift claimed that by 2025 80% of high-value transactions will be cleared and settled using the new standard.
+In 2020, Swift claimed that by 2025, 80% of high-value transactions would be cleared and settled using the new standard; however, as we explore in more detail further on, the share of cross-border payment instructions being sent using ISO 20022-compliant messages hit just 41.2% in May 2025.

 Financial institutions on the Swift network therefore requested the organisation to encourage ISO 20022 adoption by migrating its own messaging service onto the new system.
 Swift’s migration onto the standard will specifically affect organisations that currently send or receive Swift MT messages to make cross-border payments.